 It has a resolution of 1920×720 pixels with an aspect ratio of 16:9 which is really good comparing it to other alternatives.

-The highlight of this portable projector is that it is very thin and significantly lightweight (Approx. 7.4 oz or 210 g).
+The highlight of this portable projector is that it is skinny and significantly lightweight (Approx. 7.4 oz or 210 g).

-It recharges from standard USB, or optional power brick and runs up to about 2 hours on a charge.
+It recharges from a standard USB, or optional power brick, and runs up to about 2 hours on a charge.

-It is focus free, that means it allows your movies or media to appear in focus even when projected on curved or uneven surfaces.
+It is focus-free, which allows your movies or media to appear in focus even when projected on curved or uneven surfaces.

-Other specs include support for HDMI/MHL connectors, Bluetooth, Headphone/speaker jack & WiFi connection to help you mirror screens flawlessly.
+Other specs include support for HDMI/MHL connectors, Bluetooth, headphones/speaker jack & WiFi connection to help you mirror screens flawlessly.